Skip to Content

 • Bypass Trust: A Bypass Trust is a technique that shelters the first spouse’s estate tax exemption.
 Typically the surviving spouse has access to the funds, but at the surviving spouse’s death, the remaining assets “bypass” that spouse’s estate and pass estate tax-free for descendants.

-• Marital Trusts: A Marital Trust is typically used along with a Bypass or Credit Shelter Trust to hold the portion of the deceased spouse’s assets that exceed the death tax credit.
-The assets are kept for the surviving spouse, sheltered from creditors or future spouses but are part of that spouse’s taxable estate.
+• Marital Trusts: A Marital Trust is typically used along with a Bypass or Credit Shelter Trust.
+It holds the portion of the deceased spouse’s assets that exceeds the death tax credit.
+The assets are kept for the surviving spouse and sheltered from creditors or future spouses.
+But these assets are part of that spouse’s taxable estate.
 If appropriately drafted, the Trust qualifies as part of the “Marital” exemption, hence the name.

 • AB Trust: An AB Trust or AB Trust is a combination of a Credit Shelter Trust (the “A” Trust) and a Marital Trust (the “B” Trust).
 Married couples use these trusts to shelter the deceased spouse’s assets in protective trusts but keep the tax-exempt assets separate from those not tax-exempt at the first spouse’s death.